 Market Data Leakage

-In competitive wholesale electricity markets, bid strategies, fuel cost data, unit commitment plans, and congestion analysis are commercially sensitive.
+In competitive wholesale power markets, bid strategies, fuel cost data, unit commitment plans, and congestion analysis are commercially sensitive.
 If traders or analysts are using AI tools to process this data, even inadvertently, it could constitute information sharing that runs afoul of FERC market behavior rules.
-The "I was just asking ChatGPT to format my spreadsheet" defense won't hold up.

 Operational Technology (OT) Risks

 The convergence of IT and OT in modern power systems means SCADA data, DCS configurations, relay settings, and control system architectures could end up in AI prompts.
-This isn't just a data loss concern — it's a potential attack surface expansion.
+This is both a data loss concern and a potential attack surface expansion.
 If AI tools are trained on or retain this data, you've effectively given an external party a blueprint for your operational technology environment.

 Environmental and Safety Reporting